Retention and Disposal Authority

-Records destruction refers to the rendering of records as unreadable and irretrievable.
-PROS10/13 Guideline 3 - Destruction requires that all records should be destroyed with the same level of security maintained during the life of the records.
+Records destruction methods must ensure that records are completely eliminated so that they cannot be reconstructed, or their content extracted or read.
 Destruction may be carried out after records due for destruction have been documented and approved (see above - Authorisation of records destruction).

 Once approved, confidential destruction of hardcopy records, and of microfilm, x-ray, video or audio tapes, can be arranged through Buildings and Property Division.
 The records should be shredded, pulped or similar.